1992 Cricket World Cup final: Summary

 Chasing the target of 250 to win their maiden world cup, favourites England lost all rounder Ian Botham for no score to Wasim Akram.
-Alec Stewart soon fell to Aaquib Javed reeling England at 21/2.
+Alec Stewart soon fell to Aaquib Javed leaving England reeling at 21/2.
 In form batsman Greame Hick and Graham Gooch slowly pushed the score, but Hick was dismissed by a beauty from Mushtaq Ahmed, a Googly that Hick failed to read.
 Soon Gooch fell to Mushtaq and England were in deep trouble with scorecard reading 69/4.
-Neil Fairbrother and Allan Lamb tried a rescue act with a partnership of 72 runs as asking rate began to pile up.
-Coming back for the second spell, Wasim Akram broke England's resistance by dismissing Allan Lamb and Chris Lewis with successive deliveries reeling English at 141/6.
+Neil Fairbrother and Allan Lamb tried a rescue act with a partnership of 72 runs as the asking rate began to pile up.
+Coming back for the second spell, Wasim Akram broke England's resistance by dismissing Allan Lamb and Chris Lewis with successive deliveries, with England at 141/6.
 Neil Fairbrother and Dermot Reeve could not score big, as part-time bowler Aamir Sohail completed his quota of 10 overs as England failed to utilize Sohail's spell.
 With the final 10 overs to go, England needed 84 runs from 54 balls with an asking rate of 9.33 per over.
 Soon Fairbrother was dismissed for 62 scored off 70 balls by Aaquib sealing the fate of England.
 As 34 runs required from final 12 balls, it was a tough task for them as Imran Khan dismissed Richard Illingworth, that turned out to be his last ball in International cricket.
 For Pakistan, Aaquib Javed and Mushtaq Ahmed claimed 2 and 3 wickets respectively.
 Wasim Akram was adjudged the Man of the match for his all round performance of 3/49 and 33 off 18.